With all the focus on quinoa as the “it” grain, don’t hold yourself back from trying other ancient grains.

 Today’s demands for better foods are bringing back some of the oldies.
 You can find:

-Fargo adds heft and, mouth feel and “chew” to recipes, or as a standalone side.
+Fargo adds heft, mouth feel, and “chew” to recipes, or as a standalone side.
 You can serve it hot or cold, as a substitute for rice, quinoa, pasta, or other grain or starch.

 Fragrant and flavorful: Braised Moroccan Chicken With Farro-Carrot Salad.
 The recipe is at right (photo and recipe © Good Eggs).